 The pulpit is early 17th century and retains its sounding board for amplifying the rector's voice.
-In front of the pulpit is a 14th century iron-bound chest.
+In front of the pulpit is a 14th-century iron-bound chest.

 On the wall is a fascinating brass plaque in English and Latin to a former rector named Joseph Fletcher (d.
 1637).
-The inscription, complete with rather suspect rhyming scheme, reads:
+The inscription, complete with a rather suspect rhyming scheme, reads: